Connect your channels

 Email (Gmail or Outlook)

 You can connect a Gmail or Outlook account by signing in once—no need to copy API keys or credentials.
 Chatlane sends replies from that account.
-To receive messages, you set up email forwarding in Gmail or Outlook to the address Chatlane shows you in the channel settings.
-Once that's done, messages forwarded to that address appear in your inbox.
+To receive messages, incoming mail is forwarded to the address Chatlane shows you in the channel settings.
+For Outlook, Chatlane sets up that forwarding automatically when you connect—see the dedicated Connect Outlook guide.
+For Gmail, the channel page walks you through a one-time forwarding setup and confirms Google's verification email for you automatically—see the dedicated Connect Gmail guide.
 The connection stays active and refreshes automatically; you don't need to manage tokens or keys.

 SMS and WhatsApp